-- A. Rigor or Livor Mortis with Asystole by monitor in two (2) leads. - B. Traumatic injuries (if appropriate; respect the possibility of a crime scene): - 1.
+- A. Traumatic injuries (if appropriate; respect the possibility of a crime scene): - 1.
 Absence of all pulses, and - 2.
 Asystole by monitor in two (2) leads, or - 3.
-Pulseless electrical activity (PEA) at a rate of less than or equal to 40 beats per minute. - C. Documented submersion $\geq$ 60 minutes. - D. In all other circumstances (except Do Not Resuscitate cases) full resuscitation will be initiated. - E. In all cases when death has been determined, notification of the Coroner's office or law enforcement shall be done.
-Follow the direction of the Coroner's office/law enforcement as to who has custody of the body.
-Evidence of a hospice patient receiving care from a physician or registered nurse who is a member of a hospice care interdisciplinary team, within twenty (20) days before death does not require coroner notification.
+Wide complex pulseless electrical activity (PEA) with heart rate \leq 40 bpm. - B. Documented submersion \geq 60 minutes. - C. In all other circumstances (except Do Not Resuscitate cases), full resuscitation will be initiated. - D. In all cases when death has been determined, notification of the coroner's office or law enforcement shall be done.
+Follow the direction of the coroner's office/law enforcement as to who has custody of the body.
+Evidence of a hospice patient receiving care from a physician or registered nurse who is a member of a hospice care interdisciplinary team within twenty (20) days before death does not require coroner notification.
 When the investigating agency releases prehospital personnel, only then may they depart the scene.
-In all cases, if requested by the Coroners Office, documentation will be forwarded within 72 hours or sooner.
+In all cases, if requested by the coroner's office, documentation will be forwarded within 72 hours or sooner.

-Cross Reference: PD# 2085- Do Not Resuscitate,

-PD# 8031- Non-Traumatic Cardiac Arrest

-PD# 8032- Traumatic Cardiac Arrest
+Cross Reference: PD# 2085 - Do Not Resuscitate, PD# 8031 - Non-Traumatic Cardiac Arrest PD# 8032 - Traumatic Cardiac Arrest